What Fertilizer To Use After Overseeding: When To Fertilize After Overseeding

 For example, if you spread grass seed on a lawn with heavy thatch, the seed will not reach the soil.

+Without soil contact, your grass will not sprout and establish itself.
 Check the thatch layer in your yard and dethatch if necessary before seeding.

+Thick thatch prevents grass seed from reaching the soil, where it can root.
 Rent a dethatcher or power rake to remove thatch buildup before overseeding.

 In addition to preventing your grass seedlings from taking root, thick thatch also acts like a sponge, absorbing water and fertilizer before it can penetrate the soil.

+Therefore, fertilizing on thick thatch will be far less effective.
 Removing thatch before overseeding helps you deliver more lawn starter fertilizer to your grass seeds.

 Always Aerate After Dethatching!